1. What Does Hanukkah Celebrate?

-Hanukkah celebrates the rededication of the Second Temple of Jerusalem during the second century B.C, following the triumph of a small group of Jewish rebels, known as the Maccabees, against their oppressors the Greek-Syrians, who had defiled the temple by erecting an altar to Zeus and sacrificing pigs within its sacred walls.
+Hanukkah celebrates the rededication of the Second Temple of Jerusalem during the second century B.C., following the triumph of a small group of Jewish rebels, known as the Maccabees, against their oppressors the Greek-Syrians, who had defiled the temple by erecting an altar to Zeus and sacrificing pigs within its sacred walls.
 In order to rededicate the temple, the Maccabees had to light a menorah that would burn within the temple at all times.
 However, they only had enough pure olive oil to last for one day.
 Miraculously, the oil burned for eight days, leaving time to find a fresh supply of oil.

-Menorah or hanukkiyah?
+2. Menorah or Hanukkiyah?

 A menorah, the Hebrew word for lamp, has seven branches.
 It was originally used in the First and Second Temples in Jerusalem.
 Menorahs were lit daily using olive oil of the purest quality.
 A hanukkiyah is a Hanukkah menorah used specifically to light the candles (often used today instead of oil) on Hanukkah.
 With nine branches, it is lit each night to celebrate the miracle of oil lasting eight days.
 Despite these differences, today hanukkiyahs are commonly referred to as menorahs.

-How to light the Menorah.
+3. How to Light the Menorah.

 There are very specific rules about lighting a menorah; luckily most of them rely on simply knowing your left from your right.
 The menorah has nine branches, one for each night of the Festival of Lights, plus a shamash, meaning helper or attendant, which is lit first and then used to light the other candles.
 The shamash always sits a bit higher or lower than the rest of the candles so as to not get confused with the others.
 The candles are placed on the menorah from right to left, the same direction in which one reads Hebrew.
 However, when lighting the menorah you move in the opposite direction, using the shamash to the light the candles from left to right.
 Confusing?
 Eh, do your best.

-So how many candles will you need?
+How many candles will you need?
 44. Each night a new candle is added to the menorah, plus a shamash, and burned all the way through.
 But don’t worry, there is no need to count; if you buy a box it will come with 44.

 The miracle of the oil lasting eight days is not only celebrated through the lighting of the menorah, but also in the traditional foods that are eaten.
 Two of the most popular dishes, latkes (potato pancakes) and sufganiyot (jelly donuts), are both deep-fried in oil.
 While the tastiness of these foods are reason enough to eat them, it’s the oil used to cook them that make them a staple for most Hanukkah celebrations.